aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

     - `genesis.blob`
     - `waypoint.txt`

-6. <span id="docker-files">To recap, in your working directory, you should have a list of files:</span>
+6. To recap, in your working directory, you should have a list of files:

     - `docker-compose.yaml` docker compose file to run validator and fullnode
     - `keys` folder containing: